huntedhawk/Vein-Miner-Datapack-1.13-Version1/README.md

 # Vein-Miner-Datapack-1.13-Version1
-A Datapack for Minecraft Java Edition 1.13 - bringing the Vein Miner Mod to Vanilla Minecraft
+A Datapack for Minecraft Java Edition 1.13 - trying to copy the Vein Miner Mod in Vanilla Minecraft

 This Veinminer works with Iron- Diamond Tools and shears.
 Using these tools on Blocks will mine all identical blocks that are orthogonally connected around the one mined, up to a distance of 4 Blocks.